 Texas friendliness awaits you at the award-winning JW Marriott Hill Country Resort & Spa in San Antonio.
-There is a Lazy river where you can let the stress of every day float away as you jump in a tube and ride around our 1,100-foot lazy river.
-Plus water slides and rides that put the fun in full speed as you fly down five exciting water slides or brave the thrills of the 650-foot rapid river ride.
+There is a Lazy river where you can let the stress of every day float away as you jump in a tube and ride around a 1,100-foot lazy river.
+Plus water slides and fun rides that have you fly down five exciting water slides or brave the thrills of the 650-foot rapid river ride.

-Little ones will be feeling the fun as they cool off in their own mini water park, featuring toddler-size slides, fun fountains and shallow spots to crawl and splash.
-Adults can treat yourself to your own vacation as you escape the crowds and dip into a retreat of relaxation at the adult pool, complete with an infinity edge overlooking Texas Hill Country and the beautiful rolling greens of TPC San Antonio or enjoy the Marriot Lantana Spa that dedicates itself to alleviating physical and spiritual illnesses.
+Little ones will be feeling the fun as they cool off in their own mini water park, featuring toddler-size slides, fun fountains, and shallow spots to crawl and splash.
+Adults can treat themselves to their own vacation as you escape the crowds and dip into a retreat of relaxation at the adult infinity pool, overlooking the Texas Hill Country and the beautiful rolling greens of TPC San Antonio or enjoy the Marriot Lantana Spa that dedicates itself to alleviating physical and spiritual illnesses.

 Horseshoe Bay Resort

 Well-known for its upscale Spa, the Houstonian also offers guests fine dining, access to the Redstone Golf Club, tennis courts, exercise facilities and more.
-The Houstonian is a perfect place to stay when visiting one of Texas’ largest city.
+The Houstonian is a perfect place to stay when visiting one of Texas’ largest cities.

 The Inn at Dos Brisas

-This Luxury Ranch Resort houses the only Forbes five-star restaurant in Texas, where cuisine is made from ingredients cultivated on their acres of organic farmland and orchards.
-Dining is definitely a highlight here – you can enjoy breakfast on the patio of your casita, or have the resort pack you a picnic lunches that you can enjoy during a ride.
+This Luxury Ranch Resort houses the only Forbes five-star restaurant in Texas, where the cuisine is made from ingredients cultivated on their acres of organic farmland and orchards.
+Dining is definitely a highlight where – you can enjoy breakfast on the patio of your casita, or have the resort pack you picnic lunches that you can enjoy during a ride.